 Our planet boasts of spectacular beauty and incredible wildlife that should not only be cherished but also protected.
 Leave No Trace Outdoor Ethics is a worldwide philosophy dedicated to mitigating the recreational impact on the wilderness by Leave No Trace Center for Outdoor Ethics.

-Actually, the concept is attributed to the US Forest Service that coined it in the 80s.
-Furthermore, the concept is defined by good decision making, ethics and skills crafted to ensure the outdoor world remains intact.
+Actually, the concept is attributed to the US Forest Service coined it in the 80s.
+Furthermore, the concept is defined by good decision-making, ethics, and skills crafted to ensure the outdoor world remains intact.

 When recreational resources are well taken care of, the outcome will be more wildlife and beautiful vegetation for existing as well as future generations.
 Moreover, with the movement in place, there will be minimal damage to historic artifacts, clean water, minimal campfire effects, and reduced pollution.
 Let us delve into more details about this education.

 What are the 7 principles of Leave No Trace?

 The main goal behind Leave No Trace is to protect nature and leave it intact.
 In order to achieve this, the US Forest Service came up with seven principles.
 It is crucial to understand why each guideline is in place and how it is applicable in reality.
-Here is a detailed breakdown of The Seven Principles of Leave No Trace:
+Here is a detailed breakdown of the seven Leave No Trace principles:

 1. Plan Ahead and Prepare

 Timely preparation excludes your hiking trip or time outdoors from avoidable problems.
 If you fail to plan accordingly, your outdoor fun will be ruined by shortcomings hence culminating in extreme fatigue or panic.
 With panic, you are prone to making poor choices that are likely to impact the wilderness negatively.
 Thus, you ought to carry necessary hiking essentials in addition to getting familiar with trail conditions, trail info, park rules plus weather forecast and so on.